tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 The workload distinction remains useful.

----

-### A database is not a data warehouse merely because it supports SQL

-SQL is a language.

-It does not define the architecture.
+### SQL does not define the architecture

-Postgres and a cloud data warehouse may both accept:
+Postgres and a cloud warehouse may both accept:

 ```sql
 SELECT ...
 ```

-But they may be optimized for different workloads.
+But they may be optimized for different work.

-A transactional database is often designed around:
+A transactional database is usually designed around:

 ```text
 point lookups